 A Dilemma for Reductionism

-The reductionist reduces free will to rationality.
+The reductionist reduces the free will to rationality.
 The rationalist then reduces reasoning to computing.
 The computer scientist then reduces computing to a logical machine, which the physicist reduces to atoms and molecules, which a mathematician reduces to a mathematical theory (about Hilbert Spaces), which reduces to the idea of functions, which reduces to an ordered set of numbers.
 Now we have done all the reducing we know how to do today, and we are faced with the problem of how to order an unordered set of objects.
-This ordering itself needs a method which cannot be decided rationally, and must be chosen.
+This ordering itself needs a method that cannot be decided rationally and must be chosen.
 Once you choose that method in ordering, you can see that at each successive level of reduction you must make similar choices.

 You meet your destiny on the road you take to avoid it.

 The dilemma of reductionism is the choice between a bottomless pit and the Axiom of Choice.
-If you are going to choose a bottomless pit, you not only have a lot of explaining left to do, but also that you are not being self-consistent: you are making a choice but denying that one is possible.
-If instead you are going to choose the Axiom of Choice, at least you are logically consistent because your action only affirms that choices are possible.
+If you are going to choose a bottomless pit, you not only have a lot of explaining left to do but also that you are not being self-consistent: you are making a choice but denying that one is possible.
+If instead, you are going to choose the Axiom of Choice, at least you are logically consistent because your action only affirms that choices are possible.

 The key point is that if you want to be entirely rational, then you must axiomatize choice.
 If, however, you deny choice, then you are not only left with a bottomless pit, you are also logically irrational.

 I’m still not insisting that free will is true!
-I’m only saying that if we are going to be rational about it, then we must accept free will as a unique, fundamental, and irreducible concept.
+I’m only saying that if we are going to be rational about it, then we must accept the free will as a unique, fundamental, and irreducible concept.